 These specialized staff at all Fairfax County Public Schools ensure youth have access to services to reduce substance use and address underlying issues that may lead to the decision to use.
 The program is confidential and available to all students.

 For information on parent education resources including videos and presentations, visit the FCPS Substance Abuse Prevention resource page.
-The Healthy Minds Podcast shares podcasts that encourage parents to have meaningful and important conversations with children.
-Podcast topics include: social emotional learning, activating empathy in children, practicing coping skills, managing feelings around uncertainty and warning signs of addiction.
-If you have a suggestion for a podcast topic, send an email to firstname.lastname@example.org.
+The Healthy Minds Podcast shares discussions that encourage parents to have meaningful and important conversations with children.
+Podcast topics include social emotional learning, activating empathy in children, practicing coping skills, managing feelings around uncertainty and warning signs of addiction.
+If you have a suggestion for a podcast topic, send an email to email@example.com.

 - Unsecured, unused and expired medications pose a health risk to your family and community.
 Proper disposal helps prevent misuse and accidental poisonings and it also protects the environment.
-Oct.
-23 is the next Drug Take Back Day and provides an opportunity to drop unused or expired medications at the locations listed below.

 - The Fairfax Prevention Coalition is a partnership of parents, youth, schools, healthcare providers, government agencies, law enforcement, faith-based organizations, media, nonprofits, businesses and more who work together to combat substance use in the community.
 The coalition meets virtually once a month.
-If you are interested in attending, contact Lori Naveda, coalition coordinator, at Lori.Naveda@fairfaxcounty.gov.
+If you are interested in attending, contact Lori Naveda, coalition coordinator at Lori.Naveda@fairfaxcounty.gov.